bluewaysw/pcgeos/TechDocs/Markdown/Tools/tconfig.md

 The installation program will install a large number of tool files, debugging files, and sample applications on to the development machine.
 These are arranged in the directory of your choice (with name specified in the ROOT_DIR environment variable).
 Most developers will use \PCGEOS as the root directory of their development tree, and this is the name assumed throughout this section.

 **\PCGEOS**	This directory is the root of the development tree.
 It does not contain any files, but all the development files are in subdirectories of this root.
-The first two levels of the PCGEOS directory tree are shown in Figure 2-1.

 **\PCGEOS\LIBRARY**
 This directory houses a number of subdirectories, each of which contains the executable and symbolic information files for a GEOS library.
 Some of the library directories contain subdirectories.
 For example, the MATH directory contains a subdirectory COMPILER that contains files for different C compilers.
 For the most part, you will not need to look in these subdirectories unless you need to re-download the geodes.